sarahpearman/data-stories/final-project-part1.md

 This will be useful for me in the future: I'm interested in conducting further research on data use disclosures and consent interfaces in voice user interfaces such as smart speakers and phone voice assistants.
 I will need to be able to succinctly tell a story of why we might want to conduct that type of research.

-*A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe the story arc that you hope to achieve.
-Talk about the anticipated call to action and outline your user stories.*

 ### Setup

 Adoption of smart speakers and voice assistants is growing.
+Pew Research found that nearly half of Americans surveyed used voice assistants in May 2017, and 17% on a standalone device such as an Amazon Echo [topline data here](https://www.pewresearch.org/wp-content/uploads/2017/12/voice-assistants-TOPLINE-and-METHODOLOGY-FINAL-COPY-EDITED.pdf).
+About two years later, in their June 2019 American Trends Panel, Pew found that 25% of households surveyed had standalone voice assistant devices [topline data here](https://www.pewresearch.org/wp-content/uploads/2019/11/FT_19.11.21_SmartSpeaker_methods-topline-final-11.21.pdf).

 ### Conflict